 An adoptive parent of a child under 10 years of age has the right to adoptive parental leave of 70 calendar days, effective for 6 months from the date of entry into force of the court judgement approving the adoption.
 There is a right to obtain compensation for such a period in accordance with the Health Insurance Act.
 The leave has to be taken for at least 7 days each time.

 Childcare leave will be granted to both employed parents separately and on a per-child basis.
 Each parent is entitled to a total of 10 days of parental leave per child below 14 years old (i.e. a total of 20 days for two parents).
 Childcare leave does not expire each year and is valid until the end of the calendar year in which the child reaches 14 years old.

 An adult employee has the right to up to five working days of leave per calendar year for caring for an adult with a profound disability (carer’s leave) if he or she is: the spouse or registered partner, a parent, a sibling, the guardian or the appointed caregiver.
 Carer’s leave is compensated for according to the minimum wage established on the basis of subsection 29 (5) of this Act.

-Estonia normally has 12 recognized public holidays each year which are considered non-working days.
-Additionally, an employer should shorten the working day preceding New Year’s Day, the anniversary of the Republic of Estonia, Victory Day and Christmas Eve by three hours
+Estonia normally has 12 recognized public holidays each year, which are considered non-working days.
+Additionally, an employer should shorten the working day by three hours preceding New Year’s Day, the anniversary of the Republic of Estonia, Victory Day and Christmas Eve.

 Benefits to the Employee in Estonia

-In general, all employees working in Estonia, and from whose gross salary the employer has paid the social security contributions and whose employment is registered, are subject to and benefit from the Estonian Social Insurance scheme.
+In general, all employees working in Estonia, and from whose gross salary an employer has paid the social security contributions, are subject to and benefit from the Estonian Social Insurance scheme.

 The Social Insurance scheme provides for universal:

-It is quite common that international employers in Estonia offer some additional benefits whereas typically these would not be offered by local companies.
-The following perks are sometimes offered:
+It is common for international employers in Estonia to offer some additional benefits that would not typically be offered by local companies:

 - supplementary private healthcare plan